 Other Ways to Improve Your Burger

 It’s safe to say that we all share the goal of making our burgers the best that they can be.
-While that depends on personal taste, there are individual components to the burger that can really make it or break it.
+While that depends on personal taste, there are individual components to the burger that can make it or break it.

-Here are a few different ways that you can make small changes to your burger and turn it into a delicious masterpiece.
+Here are a few different ways that you can make small changes to your burger and turn it into a delicious masterpiece:

 1 – Toast That Bun

-One of the most common rookie mistakes is leaving the bun as is.
 Sure, picking out a different style and flavor of bun – ciabatta, pretzel, and so on – can be a great way to add more flavor to your burger, but why stop there?

-Whatever bun that you decide on, make sure that it gets a kiss of the grill.
+Whatever bun you decide on, make sure that it gets a kiss of the grill.
 Giving your bun a little char can give it another depth of flavor that only enhances the flavor profile of your burger.
-Not only that, it takes very little effort to make it happen.

 2 – Picking the Right Meat